mohammednayeem/FP2/README.md

 Yes, this is an additional consideration as you determine the scope of your project.
 But it is one that will add value.

+**Additional instructions for teams of three**

+Remember that you must have prior written permission to work in groups of three.

+The team must nominate a lead.
+This person is primarily responsible for code integration.
+This work may be shared, but the team lead has default responsibility.

+The team lead has full partner implementation responsibilities also.

+You must identify who is team lead.

-**I don't have a team**
+## I don't have a team

-If you don't have a partner, you must fill out this [partner request form](https://goo.gl/forms/14dfW91t6hLAE2yn1)
+If you don't have a partner, please fill out this [partner request form](https://goo.gl/forms/14dfW91t6hLAE2yn1).